 2. Whether to wear a mask depends on the risk assessment of the person.

 It is not obligatory to wear masks in Estonia.
 However, the Health Board recommends wearing a mask indoors and for the visitor, who due to his/her age or general health status might be at a higher risk of infection.
 Masks are sold in every pharmacy and there is sufficient stock.
 Some bus and/or flight operators may require the passengers to wear masks (or scarves in some cases) on international routes while onboard, but this is not mandatory when travelling in public transportation on Estonian territory.

 3. Medical care in Estonia is available and professional.

-During the virus spreading period, medical care in Estonia has been effectively organized, and the capacity of hospitals has never been exceeded.
-Today, both the treatment of those infected with the virus and the usual scheduled treatment are working effectively, the number of infected people is under control and the number of hospitalised patients has remained below 30 for weeks.
+During the virus spreading period, medical care in Estonia has been effectively organized, and the capacity of hospitals or their ICUs has never been exceeded.
+Today, both the treatment of those infected with the virus and the usual scheduled patients are working as planned.

 There is no specific ban on travelling for groups.
-At the same time, restrictions on the consumption of services must be taken into account, the main requirement of which is the 2 + 2 rule in public places.
-In many cases, there are also restrictions on the number of participants.
+However, restrictions on the consumption of services must be taken into account, the main requirement being the dispersion rule in public places.
+Therefore in some cases, there can be restrictions on the number of simultaneous visitors in tourist attractions.

 5. Estonian tourism companies are hospitable.

 Restaurants, museums, spas and attractions are open and welcoming visitors, with precaution methods and processes in place - to ensure, that people are and feel safe.